aritraghsh09/GaMorNet/README.md

    * `get check-1546293.data-00000-of-00001`
    * `quit`

+* Activate the anaconda environment (where you installed the GaMorNet dependencies) using `conda activate yourenvname` or ` source activate yourenvname`

 * Run the [gamornet_predict](/gamornet_predict/gamornet_predict.py) script using ```python gamornet_predict.py```

 * The predicted probabilities for the test images should be written to an output file named predictions.txt